controllinohelium/hotspot-manufacturers/applications/controllino.md

 #### Software

-**Controllino Cloud** will launch in Q3/2021, enabling industry-ready IoT applications for your devices and sensors.
+**Controllino Cloud** will launch End 2022, enabling industry-ready IoT applications for your devices and sensors.
 We will make sure that every sensor product that will be produced after the Controllino IoT Cloud launch can be easily integrated, so you can visualize, process and manipulate the data of your sensors.

 #### Others